cubbi.com: fibonacci numbers in awk languages: [english] [русский]

 Usage: Text processing and general-purpose shell scripts in UNIX systems.

-ALGORITHM 1A: BINARY RECURSION
+ALGORITHM 1A: NAIVE BINARY RECURSION

 # The BEGIN block in awk is the first thing to be executed